 - carry out regular risk assessments and identify any risks that the employee may be subjected to when using work equipment

 - provide proper training and information to any employee using equipment at work

 ensure that the work equipment is fitted with suitable safety features (for example emergency stop controls, guards, warning signs etc)

 - provide suitable protective equipment for employees using work equipment – such as safety footwear, safety goggles, ear protectors, safety helmets, protective gloves etc

-If you have been injured in a workplace machinery accident or injured whilst using work equipment you may be entitled to make a claim for compensation for personal injury and any financial losses that you have incurred.
+If you have been injured as a result of dangerous machinery or injured whilst using work equipment you may be entitled to make a claim for compensation.